bonicim/bonicim.github.io/_posts/2019-11-20-a-shortish-guide-to-preparing-for-a-technical-interview-.markdown

 categories: [interviewing]
 ---

 Preparing for a technical interview can be a daunting task.
-Where should one start?
-What programming language should I use?
+Where should one start? <!--more--> What programming language should I use?
 What website should I use to practice questions?
 What books should I read?
 What questions should I focus on?
 And a million other questions race through one's mind when trying to prepare.

 While those are good questions to ask, it's important to step back ask two fundamental questions: